 Inflate the second (probably green) balloon and leave a 1/2 inch of the inflated balloon at the end.

 Taking the nozzle end of the green balloon, make a small basic twist, about 1 inch in length.
 Join this basic twist to the center of the flower petals.
 To do this, stretch the basic twist away from the rest of the balloon (stem), and insert the flower, so the petals reside between the nozzle twist and the rest of the balloon.

 Finish the Center

 At this point, you have three options for the center of the balloon flower:

-- Leave the basic twist as is.
+- Leave the basic twist as-is.
 When you join the "stem" to the petals of the flower, you'll have a nozzle showing in the middle of the flower.
 This is fine, but it's probably the least finished of the options.
 A plus, this is the fastest method to make a flower balloon if you're pressed for time or have lots of people waiting in line.

 - Finish the basic twist after joining the stem to the flower.
 Join the stem to the flower and then take the nozzle and wrap it around the flower, in between the petals.
 You'll have a flower center that doesn't show the nozzle.

 - Make a tulip twist in the flower's center.
 Before joining the basic twist of the stem to the flower, make a tulip twist in the nozzle end.
-Attach the tulip twist to the flower petals as you did in option 1.
+Attach the tulip twist to the flower petals as you did in option one.

 If you like, you can add "leaves" by twisting the "stem" with a couple of fold twists as you would for a basic sword balloon.
 In this case, you're essentially making the handguard for the sword, but are forming "leaves."
 The technique to quickly make a handguard for a sword applies here to make the leaves.